How to Fix the Mixed Content Error in WordPress?

 Conclusion

-By updating URLs, using plugins, inspecting theme and plugin files, implementing Content Security Policy (CSP), and updating CDN and caching settings, you can effectively fix the Mixed Content Error in WordPress.
+By updating URLs, using plugins, inspecting theme and plugin files, implementing a Content Security Policy (CSP), and updating CDN and caching settings, you can effectively fix the Mixed Content Error in WordPress.
 Thorough testing, monitoring, and regular maintenance are essential to ensure a secure browsing experience for your website visitors.